2.1.1.1.1.16. emicroml.modelling.cbed.distortion.estimation.MLModelTrainer

 Let

-be the mini-batch size.
+mini_batch_sizebe the mini-batch size.

 2. Index the predicted coordinate transformations from

-.3.
+0tomini_batch_size-1.3.
 Set

-to a floating-point array of shape(mini_batch_size,)
+losses_of_ml_data_instancesto a floating-point array of shape(mini_batch_size,).Set

-th input image.
+sampling_grid_dims_in_pixelsto shape ofnth input image.

 7. Use the

-by calculating:import distoptica kwargs = \ {"standard_coord_transform_params": \ predicted_standard_coord_transform_params, "sampling_grid_dims_in_pixels": \ sampling_grid_dims_in_pixels} predicted_distortion_model = \ distoptica.generate_standard_distortion_model(**kwargs)
+predicted_distortion_modelof the classdistoptica.DistortionModelby calculating:import distoptica kwargs = \ {"standard_coord_transform_params": \ predicted_standard_coord_transform_params, "sampling_grid_dims_in_pixels": \ sampling_grid_dims_in_pixels} predicted_distortion_model = \ distoptica.generate_standard_distortion_model(**kwargs)

 9. Sample the flow field of the

-.10.
+nth predicted standard coordinate transformation on a uniform grid by calculatingpredicted_distortion_model.flow_field_of_coord_transform, then store the result inpredicted_flow_field.10.
 Add to the sampled flow field from the previous step the adjustment vector, then store the result in

-.11.
+predicted_adjusted_flow_field.11.
 Calculate the ground truth corresponding to the predicted sampled adjusted flow field from the previous step, then store the result in

-.12.
+target_adjusted_flow_field.12.
 Calculate the end-point error (EPE) of the predicted adjusted flow field stored in

-, using the ground truth stored intarget_adjusted_flow_field
+predicted_adjusted_flow_field, using the ground truth stored intarget_adjusted_flow_field, then store the result inepe_of_distortion_field.Store

 14. If

-, then go to instruction 5.
+n < mini_batch_size-1, then go to instruction 5.
 Otherwise, go to instruction 15.15.
 Set

 The number

-is the loss associated with the given predicted mini-batch of standard coordinate transformation parameter sets.Note that the steps 6-12 describe the calculation of an EPE.
+mini_batch_lossis the loss associated with the given predicted mini-batch of standard coordinate transformation parameter sets.Note that the steps 6-12 describe the calculation of an EPE.
 Specifically, we refer to the resulting quantity as the EPE of an adjusted standard distortion field specified by a predicted standard coordinate transformation.
 We adopt this language elsewhere in the documentation of this module.

 The above set of instructions made reference to a few objects from the

-library.
+distopticalibrary.
 See the documentation for said library for further details.- Parameters:

 - ml_dataset_manager

-The ML dataset manager to use during ML model training.
+emicroml.modelling.cbed.distortion.estimation.MLDatasetManager The ML dataset manager to use during ML model training.
 The ML dataset manager must specify at least a ML training dataset.

 If a ML validation dataset is specified, then mini-batch losses are calculated during the validation phase in addition to the training phase.
 Otherwise, mini-batch losses are not calculated during the validation phase.